-Family Eye Resemblance: Prim has her mother's eyes.
+Family Eye Resemblance: Prim has her mother's eyes, Katniss has her father's.
 The children of Katniss and Peeta also apply to this trope.

-Fantastic Drug: "Morphling," an addictive drug that is obviously a reference to morphine, with different pronunciation due to linguistic drift.
+Fantastic Drug: "Morphling," an addictive drug that is obviously a reference to morphine, and likely some sort of hybrid, given the setting.

 Fantasy Counterpart Culture: Panem is basically a futuristic, sci-fi version of Rome.
 The country's name is an adoption of Rome's "Bread and Circuses" motto.
 The Capitol is an incredibly authoritarian superpower that brutally reigns over conquered territories to feed the decadent desires of its own citizens.
 The gladiatorial parallels with the Hunger Games are obvious, of course.
 The parties feature guests who induce vomiting so that they can consume more food, which is popularly thought to have been common at Roman banquets.

 Fail O'Suckyname: Plutarch Heavensbee, Effie Trinket, and just about everyone in the Capitol.
 Except Seneca Crane.